zettsu-t/sudokusse/README.md

 ## How to build

-Launch a terminal and change its current directory to a directory that contains _sudoku.cpp_.
+Launch a terminal and change its working directory to a directory that contains _sudoku.cpp_.

 ```bash
 cd path/to/sudokusse
 ```

-And execute _make_ without arguments to build.
+And execute `make` without arguments to build.

 ```bash
 make
 ```

-After built successfully, executable files _bin/sudokusse*.exe_ are generated.
+After built successfully, executable files _bin/sudokusse*.exe_ are created.

 SudokuSSE with AVX uses ANDN instruction of BMI1 (Bit Manipulation Instructions), which is available on Haswell and newer